Information Access Resources for Agencies

 The IPC publishes useful resources to assist public sector agencies and citizens with information access laws in NSW.
 Click below to expand and view the resources.

 How an agency is defined under the Government Information (Public Access) Act 2009 (GIPA Act).

 Changes to GIPA Act in 2018 for agencies

 This fact sheet has been developed to inform agencies of the impact the GIPA Act amendments that came into effect on 28 November 2018, will have on their obligations under the GIPA Act.

-Calculation of time and the GIPA Act
+UPDATED Calculation of time under the GIPA Act

 Timeframes and extensions for deciding access applications under the GIPA Act

 This fact sheet provides guidance on the timeframes for deciding access applications, including circumstances in which extensions may be required or sought, and other special conditions that may extend the decision making period.

 Reasonable searches under the GIPA Act